 Fossas are solitary except during the mating season.
 A female fossa may mate with multiple males, often in trees.
 After a gestation period of six to eight weeks, the female gives birth to two to four cubs.
 The cubs are raised by the mother alone and are weaned at about four months.
 They will remain with the mother for up to two years.
 The threat to these unusual animals is humans.
 About 90 percent of the fossa’s native range has been deforested for lumber, oil palm plantations, and other agricultural use.
 Additionally, farmers sometimes kill fossas because they are perceived as a threat to livestock.
 There may be as few as 2,500 fossas left in the wild in Madagascar.

 The fossa prefers the densely forested savannas of the coastal plains and the mountains that run along the edges of the island.
 It avoids the treeless areas of the central highlands.

-The fossa is strictly carnivorous, with well over half its diet consisting of the lemurs, which it catches and consumes while in the trees.
-It will also feed opportunistically on the ground for birds, baby bush pigs, civet cats, fish, rats, eggs, snakes, frogs, and insects.
-Occasionally, the fossa will raid into domestic areas and steal chickens, small sheep, and goats.
+Well more than half of this carnivore’s diet consists of lemurs.
+It will also feed opportunistically on birds, baby bush pigs, civet cats, fish, rats, eggs, snakes, frogs, and insects.
+Occasionally, the fossa will raid domestic chickens, small sheep, and goats.